 You can choose to place your ads on the search results of Google Search Partners.
 These are third-party websites that have been approved by Google to run ads.
 Google partner sites are paid by Google any time someone clicks an ad on them.

 Google-specific platforms such as Gmail, YouTube, Google Finance and Blogger are part of the display network.
 The network also includes Google apps and mobile sites.

-Google paid advertising is one of the fastest ways to expand your customer base and boost your sales.
+Google paid advertising is one of the fastest ways to expand your customer base and bolster your sales.
 However, going into it without learning the intricacies of the ads business might leave you with losses.

 Depending on your industry, keywords can be cheap or extremely expensive.
 Your ad spend will be determined by the competition around the individual keywords your business is targeting.
-In this post, we have also highlighted other factors that will influence your Google Ads cost.